shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 ### Query Params in http requests

-Normally we add the query params in the http url's for the purpose of the search and page size for the paginatio and other all userfull things.
+Normally we add the query params in the http url's for the purpose of the search and page size for the pagination and other all userfull things.

 We can add the params in the same object of configuration which we pass as the last arguement in the request with the key `params: new HttpParams().set('search','shiv')` .